sleak-lbl/weekly-emails/attic/bssw.md

+### Better Scientific Software 2022 Fellowship Program Applications Close Thursday!

-### Applications for Better Scientific Software (BSSw) Fellowship Program Close Wednesday!
+Are you passionate about creating high-quality scientific software to improve scientific productivity?
+Applications are now being accepted for the 2022 Better Scientific Software (BSSw) Fellowship program.

-Do you have something to share with the scientific software community?
-Do you have a passion to learn and teach others about better software?
-Are you affiliated with a US-based institution that can receive funding from the US Department of Energy?
-If so, consider applying for a Better Scientific Software (BSSw) Fellowship.
-Fellows receive an award of up to $25,000 that can be used for an activity that promotes better scientific software, such as organizing a workshop or tutorial, or creating content to engage the scientific software community.
+The BSSw Fellowship program provides recognition and funding for leaders and advocates of high-quality scientific software who foster practices, processes, and tools to improve scientific software productivity and sustainability.
+Each 2022 BSSw Fellow will receive up to $25,000 for an activity that promotes better scientific software.
+Activities can include organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community.

+Applications from diverse applicants at all career stages and throughout the computational science and engineering (CSE) and software communities are encouraged.
+Applicants must be affiliated with a US-based institution that is able to receive federal funding.

-For more information and to apply, please see <https://bssw.io/pages/apply-for-the-bssw-fellowship-program>.
+For more information and to apply, please see <https://bssw.io/fellowship>.
-**Applications are due this Wednesday, September 30, 2020.**
+Applications are accepted through **this Thursday, September 30, 2021.**